royy06/identity-runbook/Project 4 – Account Lockout & Password Reset/Runbook.md

 ---

 ## Step 4: Unlock Account
-If the account was blocked, I unlocked it so the user could sign in.
+Since the account was blocked, I unlocked it so the user could sign in.
 I confirmed the sign-in status was active before moving on.

 ---